greenplum-db/gpdb/gpdb-doc/markdown/analytics/pl_python.html.md

 which python
 ```

 The command returns the location of the Python installation.
-All Greenplum installations include Python 2.7 installed as `$GPHOME/ext/python` and Python 3.9 installed as `$GPHOME/ext/python3.9`:
+All Greenplum installations include Python 3.9 installed as `$GPHOME/ext/python3.9`:

 ```
 which python3.9